 When people take antibiotics unnecessarily, too often, or incorrectly, bacteria can develop resistance to the treatment.
-This problem has led to the development of conditions that are very difficult to treat, such as MRSA (an antibiotic-resistant skin infection) and strains of tuberculosis that only very strong or new types of antibiotics can cure.
+This problem has led to the development of conditions that are very difficult to treat, such as MRSA (an antibiotic-resistant skin infection) and strains of tuberculosis that only new types of antibiotics can cure.

-Taking antibiotics when its not medically necessary may also make you temporarily less healthy.
+Taking antibiotics when it's not medically necessary may also make you temporarily less healthy.
 Most antibiotics kill bacteria indiscriminately--they destroy the good bacteria, like those that help your digestion, for example, as well as the bad.

-Are you a UW student and/or Hall Health patient with questions about your symptoms?
+Are you a UW student and/or established Hall Health patient with questions about your symptoms?
 Contact our Consulting Nurse.